 After graduating from the South East Center of Photographic studies in Daytona Beach Florida, I was chosen from 4,000 photographers to intern and eventually staff at Walt Disney Creative Photography department in Orlando Florida.
-In my time with Disney I was required to handle many large-scale photography shoots including national advertizing campaigns and many film and television projects.
+In my time with Disney I was required to handle many large-scale photography shoots including national advertising campaigns and many film and television projects.
 I had many photographs published by Disney including much of the opening promotions for the Animal Kingdom theme park.
 In 1999 I left Disney and moved west to Los Angeles where I began working in the film industry shortly after arriving.
 I worked primarily as a location scout for the studios on commercial and film projects.
 I have worked on over a hundred productions including Vanilla Sky, Swordfish, AI, BMW films.com projects and many TV commercials.
 In 2004 I moved to Melbourne Australia where I had an opportunity to live and work on some editorial images as well as some personal photography.
 I returned in 2006 to the east coast where I am from.
-Shortly after, I met my wife Gili and we started our own multimedia company called Elysium Multimedia.
+Shortly after, I met Gili and we started our own multimedia company called Elysium Multimedia.
 I was highly motivated to start my own project that I would have total control of, so I reached back to my past to the things that I was inspired by to help form the original concepts for the “Warbird Pinup Girls” calendar.
-Today we are on our 5 annual edition.